 In October 2015, a bunch of genial weirdos came together to create The American Bystander, the first national humor magazine in nearly 20 years.
 We wanted to create a place for print humor in the 21st Century; in a dumbness-forward era, we wanted to present if not an antidote, at least an alternative.
-What the world needs now is therapy on a species-wide scale; until then, there's The American Bystander.
+What the world needs now is therapy on a species-wide scale — but until then, there's The American Bystander.

 Our readers want real humor with an intelligent bent, not afraid to go where advertisers fear to tread.
 Each jam-packed book collects a diverse group of nearly a hundred top writers and cartoonists in a great looking, full color, softcover format.
 The New York Times called us “an essential read for comedy nerds,” but please don’t take their word for it.
 Check out some sample pages here, or read material from the magazine on our blog.

 1) If you haven't already, go subscribe now.

 Our growing subscriber base has convinced us that people really love this magazine; we hear from them all the time.
 We think you'll like it, too.
 If you do, please tell others — word-of-mouth is key to our success.

 Publishing's long suicide has left a lot of wonderful artists and writers with no way to reach their fans.
-And for people just starting out, a difficult career became practically impossible.
+And for people just starting out, a once-difficult career became nearly impossible.
 Meanwhile, the world continues to be one great big ball of screw.
 We just couldn’t take it anymore, folks, we had to do something…so we created The American Bystander.

 What happens next is up to you.